Sample what you cant compress: Method

 where,

 and,

 The function $f_\mathrm{Frozen}$ is an unlearnable standard ResNet, itself trained on ImageNet and used for both the baseline and \algoname.
 We found the best hyper-parameter setting for \cref{eq:total} is $\lambda_m = 1$ and $\lambda_p = 0.1$ Setting $\lambda_p > 0$ was particularly important to be competitive at reconstruction with GAN based methods in Table~\ref{tab:losses}.
 The visual impact of perceptual loss is shown in Figure~\ref{fig:perceptual_images}.
-We maintain that the main advantage of using auxiliary losses is to speed-up training, because given enough data and training time, our diffusion decoder should converge to the true distribution.

 For generating reconstructions (recall that the \algoname~decoder is stochastic) we used classifier-free guidance during inference \citep{cfg}; for the unconditional model the U-Net was trained with $\di(E(x))$ dropped-out, i.e., randomly zeroed out on 10\% of training instances.